KTH/devops-course/contributions/presentation/week2/rikj-hocker/README.md

 **Relevance**

 Larger CI/CD solutions usually require dedicated staff members for maintaining and administering their pipelines, whereas a smaller team would have to handle it all on their own, and thus a simplified solution can save them a great deal of time.
 For smaller development teams in the sizes of maybe a dozen, more efficient CI/CD solutions are growing in demand.
 Considering JetBrains prestigious pedigree for developing industry standard softwares as mentioned previously, it is not unlikely that TeamCity Pipelines will make a noteworthy impact on the small team development lifestyle.

-Usually, example based testing is used when writing unit tests, where the programmer has to come up with various test inputs and define what the expected results are.
-This is tedious and error-prone in the long run, thus one can utilize property-based testing to speed up the processes.
-Property-based testing also explores more inputs and conditions, which makes it easier to uncover edge cases.
-This is relevant to DevOps as it concerns test automation as well as being able to significantly enhance the testing suite.